Energy Optimization of Wind Turbines via a Neural Control Policy Based on Reinforcement Learning Markov Chain Monte Carlo Algorithm: Simulated Experiments and Analysis

 From Figure \ref{subfig: train2_d}, load resistance can be seen to experience noisy peaks leading to the same peak profiles for both generated power and load voltage.
 First stage training has not provided any opportunity to make use of the derivative terms of the RBFNN inputs in the presence of constantly fluctuating winds.

-Figs. \ref{subfig: train2_theta_a} and \ref{subfig: train2_theta_b} show the trace plots for the policy parameters during second phase training.
+Figures \ref{subfig: train2_theta_a} and \ref{subfig: train2_theta_b} show the trace plots for the policy parameters during second phase training.
 After roughly $40$ iterations, it is clear that RL-MCMC has learned the policy parameters for the sinusoidal reference.
-Also there is a converging tendency in the overall return seen in Figure \ref{subfig: train2_return}.

 Figure \ref{fig: train2_output elec} displays the results after second stage training using $\theta_{S2}$ parameters.
 The rotor speed and output power track the theoretically nominal power of the system, in comparison to Figure \ref{fig: 2_stage_initial_sim}.
-As a result, We may conclude that the system's effectiveness has been enhanced with the incorporation of training's second phase.
+As a result, we may conclude that the system's effectiveness has been enhanced with the incorporation of training's second phase.
 The learned corresponding $w$ and $\sigma$ parameters for both phases are given in Table \ref{tab: training_params}.